hwd404/FOLD-R-PP/README.md

 # FOLD-R-PP
-This is a python implementation of FOLD-R++ algorithm which is built for binary classification tasks.
+This is a Python implementation of FOLD-R++ algorithm which is built for binary classification tasks.
 FOLD-R++ algorithm learns default rules that is represented as an [answer set program](https://en.wikipedia.org/wiki/Answer_set_programming) which is a [logic program](https://en.wikipedia.org/wiki/Logic_programming) that include [negation of predicates](https://en.wikipedia.org/wiki/Negation) and follow the [stable model semantics](https://en.wikipedia.org/wiki/Stable_model_semantics) for interpretation.
-[Default logic](https://en.wikipedia.org/wiki/Default_logic) (with exceptions) closely model human thinking.
+[Default logic](https://en.wikipedia.org/wiki/Default_logic) (with exceptions) closely models human thinking.

 ## Installation
 Only function library: